 In angioplasty, your surgeon uses a thin, flexible tube (catheter) with a balloon or other device at its tip.
 The cardiologist guides the catheter to the site of the narrowed or blocked artery and inflates the balloon to compress plaque against the artery wall to help restore the flow of blood through the artery.

 If the surgeon decides that a stent is warranted to prevent this area from closing, the balloon catheter is removed and a bare-metal or drug-eluting heart stent is placed in the area where the angioplasty is done to prevent the artery from closing again.

-Once the procedure is done, all catheters and guide wires are removed, and the tiny incision is closed using stitches.
+After the procedure is complete, all catheters and guidewires are removed, and the tiny incision is closed using stitches.

-To meet with an balloon angioplasty and heart stent specialist at UT Southwestern’s facilities in Dallas or for more information about our services, request an appointment or call 214-645-8300.
+To schedule an appointment with an interventional cardiologist at UT Southwestern’s facilities in Dallas or for more information about our services, please fill out the Request an Appointment or call 214-645-8300.